Is moving to a new home on your mind? Whatever your reason may be, you want to be confident in your decision.

 If you’re also hoping to afford assistance in the future, you may want to consider more affordable home options.

-If you’re currently a homeowner, Truehold’s Sale-Leaseback, allows you to stay in your home as a renter, so you don’t have to worry about maintenance and repairs.
-You also access all of your equity, which can make hiring the assistance you need more feasible.
+If you’re currently a homeowner, Truehold’s sell and stay transaction allows you to stay in your home as a renter, so you don’t have to worry about essential repairs.

 Buying a house can be a lengthy process, but there are plenty of people that can advise you along the way.